-If you’re a regular internet user you’ll probably be familiar with cookies by now.
+If you’re a regular internet user you’ll probably be familiar with website cookies by now.
 We’re talking about the (somewhat annoying) pop-up notification that’s suddenly started appearing on every website you visit.
 But, before you blindly agree to accept all cookies, have you ever stopped to ask yourself what cookies actually are?
 And – more importantly – whether you should consent to them?

 In this guide we explain why websites have cookies, the different types of cookies that exist, and what you’re actually agreeing to when you say yes to cookies tracking you.